 HAVE YOU EVER CONSIDERED GOING ABOUT YOUR JOB SEARCH STRATEGICALLY?

-Treating it as a work project?
+Treat your job search as a work project.
 If not, why not?
 “The definition of insanity is doing the same thing over and over again but expecting different results.”
 (Albert Einstein)

 If you want different results in your job search than what you’re currently getting, you may need to try different approaches.

-Some of these techniques include networking, job fairs, research, cold calling, informal interviews and working with recruiters, headhunters, and a personal career management consultant.
+Some of these techniques include networking, job fairs, research, cold calling, informal interviews.
+Also working with recruiters, headhunters, and a personal career management consultant.

-Networking as part of your job search – think outside the box!
+Networking as part of your job search.
+Wow!
+Think outside the box!

-Of course, you want to include your family and friends, neighbors, college alumni, co-members of associations, co-board members and your professional connections… in addition to asking them for support, also ask whether they have relevant contacts in your desired job role, industry, company, or geographic area and whether they would introduce you.
-Then add new contacts to your network, either by attending events, researching and connecting with contacts at companies you admire, or networking sites like LinkedIn.
+Of course, you want to include your family and friends, neighbors, and college alumni.
+Also co-members of associations, co-board members and your professional connections… In addition to asking them for support, also ask whether they have relevant contacts in your desired job role.
+Maybe they know someone in your industry, company, or geographic area.
+And if they do, ask for an introduction.
+Be sure to add new contacts to your network.
+Attend events, research and connect with contacts at companies you admire.
+And of course, network through sites like LinkedIn.

 WHY ATTEND CAREER FAIRS?

-- Recruiters attend career fairs – a great way to mingle with the recruiting community and practice interviewing skills.
+- Recruiters attend career fairs.
+It’s a great way to mingle with the recruiting community and practice interviewing skills.

 - Save time by attending online job fairs.
-Always research job fairs, attend those that are most relevant for your skill set and prepare well before you show up.
+Always research job fairs.
+Attend those that are most relevant for your skillset.
+And be well-prepared before you show up.

 RESEARCH SHOULD BE A CORNERSTONE OF YOUR JOB SEARCH!